pnp/prompt-pulse/Documentation/Overview.md

 The app is fully responsive, works on mobile devices 📱 and supports dark mode! 🕶️ (please note that completion of the initial tutorial needs to be carried out on a desktop device).

 To get the most out of Prompt Pulse, we recommend using the app in Microsoft Teams either as a pinned app and/or add the app into individual teams as a tab.

+Prompt Pulse integrates with Prompt Buddy, follow the [Deployment guide](Deployment-guide.md) to deploy the integration.

 When a user launches Prompt Pulse for the first time, they will be taken through a tutorial explaining how to use the app.